Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/symmetric_initial_attest.rst

 Instance ID calculation
 -----------------------

-In symmetric Initial Attestation, Instance ID is also calculated in ``attest_register_initial_attestation_key()``, after IAK handle is registered.
+In symmetric Initial Attestation, Instance ID is also calculated the first time it is requested.
 It can protect critical symmetric IAK from being frequently fetched, which increases the risk of asset disclosure.

 The Instance ID value is the output of hashing symmetric IAK raw data *twice*, as requested in PSA Attestation API [1]_.
 HMAC-SHA256 may be hard-coded as the